Doctors Note Logo

 Bacterial infections can sometimes spread quickly.
 Early reassessment often prevents complications.

-If you're noticing persistent redness, swelling, or warmth and want to check whether your symptoms match Cellulitis / Erysipelas, a quick online assessment can provide helpful guidance before reaching out to your healthcare provider.
+If you're noticing persistent redness, swelling, or warmth and want to understand what these symptoms might indicate, you can use a free symptom checker to get helpful insights before reaching out to your healthcare provider.

 The Bottom Line